gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

 		<img src='/wp-content/uploads/gk-new-redo-icon.svg' class='img-responsive'>
 	</div>
 	<div class="flex-item">
 		<p>What if you undid something, only to realize that you didn't want to undo it?
-GitKraken Client also has a </kbd>Redo</kbd> button so you can undo your undos.</p>
+GitKraken Desktop also has a </kbd>Redo</kbd> button so you can undo your undos.</p>
 	</div>
 </div>